-If you have any suggestions, proposals or complaints regarding client service or any service of BlueOrange Bank, we are always willing to consider your case, provide explanations and resolve possible issues.
+If you have any suggestions or complaints regarding client service or any service of BlueOrange Bank, we are always willing to consider your case, provide explanations and resolve possible issues.

 Please note that BlueOrange Bank will not review anonymous complaints.

-If a response provided by BlueOrange Bank is not satisfactory to you, please note that you have the right to file a complaint with the following independent institutions:
+If a response provided by BlueOrange Bank is not satisfactory to you, please note that you have the right to file a complaint with the following independent oversight and out-of-court arbitration institutions:

 1) The Association of Commercial Banks of Latvia ombudsman, if the complaint falls within the competence of the ombudsman in accordance with the ombudsman’s bylaws.
 For more detailed information about the ombudsman and the procedure of reviewing complaints, please refer to the ACBL website;

 2) The Consumer Rights Protection Centre, to report violations of consumer rights protection regulations – if, in accordance with the Consumer Rights Protection Law, you are considered a consumer.
 Detailed information on the Consumer Rights Protection Centre, as well as the procedure for submitting complaints, is available on the CRPC website;

 3) The Financial and Capital Market Commission, which reviews complaints regarding the violation of the Payment Services and Electronic Money Law submitted by users of payment services in the interpretation of the Consumer Rights Protection Law, provided that it has caused, or may cause, substantial damage to the interests of a group of users of such services (i.e. collective interests).
 Detailed information on the Financial and Capital Market Commission, as well as the procedure for submitting complaints, is available on the Commission’s website.